Job Description: Peer Writing Consultant

 Pay Rate: $16.72

-Peer Consultants at the University of Washington Bothell Writing and Communication Center tutor UW Bothell students through individual conferences, group workshops (within and outside of scheduled courses) and peer groups.
+Peer Consultants at the University of Washington Bothell Writing and Communication Center (WaCC) tutor UW Bothell students through individual conferences, group workshops (within and outside of scheduled courses) and peer writing groups.
 Our goal is to help students become stronger, more confident writers and communicators.

-Peer consultants are also responsible for completing projects related to educational outreach, marketing and/or teaching.
-These tasks have included, for example, visiting classes to publicize our services, and assisting with peer review sessions.
+Peer Consultants are also responsible for completing projects related to educational outreach, marketing and/or facilitating group work.
+These tasks have included, for example, visiting classes to publicize our services, assisting with peer review sessions, and classroom workshops.

 Typical Duties and Responsibilities

-Reporting to the WaCC Assistant Director and working closely with other consultants, Peer Consultants:
+Peer Writing Consultants report to the Assistant Director of the WaCC and work closely with other consultants, staff and faculty.

-- Work with students face-to-face, on the phone, and online to provide feedback on assignments, ideas, outlines and drafts of papers
+- Confer with students face-to-face, on the phone, and online to provide feedback on assignments, ideas, drafts of papers, and other creative exercises

 - Support student writers with all aspects of reading, writing and presentation processes

 - Receive and participate in continued training in writing and tutoring pedagogy and practice

-- Collaborate in planning, publicizing and implementing WaCC activities and programs
+- Collaborate in planning, publicizing and implementing WaCC activities and outreach

 - Market services to students through class presentations, flyers, posters, etc.